mokus-code/heic2jpg/README.md

 ### Problems?
 Quick Fixes
 - No menu item: re‑run the .reg file; if Windows 11, click "Show more options" in the right‑click menu.
-- Still no HEIC support: install the HEIF + HEVC extensions (see above) and try again.
 - File did not convert: install ImageMagick again and ensure you chose the default install options.
 - Want to clear errors: if something failed a file `C:\heic2jpg\error.log` may appear — delete it; it will recreate only if there is a new error.
 - Nothing happens in Silent mode: temporarily use the normal (non‑silent) menu to see messages.